docsforadobe/after-effects-scripting-guide/docs/items/avitem.md

 #### Description

-Creates a [SolidSource object](../sources/solidsource.md#solidsource) with specified values, sets this as the value of the `proxySource` attribute, and sets `useProxy` to true.
+Creates a [SolidSource object](../sources/solidsource.md#solidsource) with specified values, sets this as the value of the `proxySource` attribute, and sets `useProxy` to `true`.
 It does not preserve the interpretation parameters, instead using the user preferences.

 ?> **Note:** There is no way, using the user interface, to set a solid as a proxy; this feature is available only through scripting.